j0lle/RID/README.md

 superstructure classe (e.g. pvmodule, window, etc.).
 See the paper for more information.
 You can create masks with different class configurations with our code on github.
 The masks are derived from the labels in the version “reviewed”, meaning after the first revision step.
 You can find the initial annotations and code to generate respective masks on github.

+# Some notes from Jelly
+use shapely < 2, otherwise it will not work

 # RID - Roof information dataset
 This code refers to the publication "RID—Roof Information Dataset for Computer Vision-Based Photovoltaic Potential Assessment", https://doi.org/10.3390/rs14102299.